 Lectures on current engineering practice and other selected topics related to the engineering profession.
-Engineering degree candidates must satisfactorily complete three quarters, at least one of which must be during the senior year.
+Engineering degree candidates must satisfactorily complete three quarters of colloquium (ENGR 295 and/or 495), at most one of which may be ENGR 295 and at least one of which must be during the senior year.
 Graded S or NC.

-ENGR 496, 497, 498 - CAPSTONE ENGINEERING PROJECT (1, 2, 2)
+ENGR 496 - CAPSTONE ENGINEERING PROJECT (1)

 Capstone engineering experience.
 Each student is required to conduct an approved project with appropriate engineering research, analysis and design content.
 The scope of the project covers the project life cycle from proposal to final oral and written reports, over the course of three quarters.
-Each student is required to attend Autumn, Winter, and Spring quarters irrespective of the quarters in which enrollment in Seminar occurs.
+Each student is required to attend Autumn, Winter, and Spring quarters irrespective of the quarters in which enrollment in Capstone occurs.
 Must be taken in sequence, and students must receive a grade of C- or higher before they can proceed to the next class in the sequence.
-Prerequisites: senior standing in engineering, ENGR 396, and ENGR 397.
+Laboratory work required.
 (Course fees apply.)
+Prerequisite: Senior standing in engineering, ENGR 396, and ENGR 397.